pulumi/docs/content/blog/customer-managed-agents-kubernetes/index.md

     - releases
 ---

-We are excited to announce the availability of Kubernetes-native support for Customer-Managed Agents for Pulumi Deployments, further enhancing the flexibility and control over your infrastructure deployments.
+We are excited to announce the availability of Kubernetes-native support for Pulumi Deployments Customer-Managed Agents, further enhancing the flexibility and control over your infrastructure deployments.
 This new feature allows you to self-host deployment agents within your Kubernetes environment, bringing the same power and flexibility of Pulumi-hosted deployments to isolated environments.

 ## Customer Managed Agents: Flexibility and Control